-Many water heater problems can be repaired, but if the system is 10 years old or older, you may want to invest in a new one instead of a repair.
-Small problems can often be repaired to save homeowners money.
+Many water softener problems can be repaired, but if the system is 10 years or older, you may want to invest in a new one instead of a repair.
+Minor problems can often be repaired to save homeowners money.

 When should you soften water?

-Many communities have water that has minerals in it, and those minerals can clog pipes, prevent soap from dissolving, and make skin dry and itchy.
-If you are experiencing signs and symptoms of hard water, you should consider softening the water to protect your plumbing, clothing, dishes, and skin.
+Many communities have water with minerals, which can clog pipes, prevent soap from dissolving, and make skin dry and itchy.
+If you’re noticing signs and symptoms of hard water, you should consider softening the water to protect your plumbing, clothing, dishes, and skin.

 How do you choose the right water softening system?

-Your family’s average water use determines the size of water softener you need.
+Your family’s average water use determines what size water softener system you need.
 The average person uses 80 gallons of water each day.
 Multiply that by the number of people in your home, then by the grains of hardness in your water.
 This will tell you the size of the water softening system you need.

 What are the pros and cons of installing a water softener?